 - 2 medium carrots, cut into half moons

-- Heat coconut oil in a large pot over medium heat.
+- Heat the coconut oil in a large pot over medium heat.
 Add the onion and cook for about 5 minutes, until it turns translucent and starts to brown a little.
+Add the garlic and cook for a minute or two longer.

-- Stir in garlic, cashew butter, curry paste, broth and coconut milk.
-Bring mixture to a simmer.
+- Stir in the cashew butter, curry paste, broth and coconut milk.
+Then add the sweet potato, carrots and green beans.

-- Remove from heat, serve with brown rice and top with sliced basil leaves.
-Enjoy!
+- Remove from heat.
+Serve hot with serve brown rice and top with sliced basil leaves.